AdobeDocs/experience-manager-65.en/help/sites-deploying/performance-guidelines.md

 ## MongoMK {#mongomk}

 The primary reason for choosing the MongoMK persistence backend over TarMK is to scale the instances horizontally.
-This means having two or more active author instances running at all times and using MongoDB as the persistence storage system.
+This ability means having two or more active author instances always running and using MongoDB as the persistence storage system.
 The need to run more than one author instance results generally from the fact that the CPU and memory capacity of a single server, supporting all concurrent authoring activities, is no longer sustainable.

 For more information about TarMK, see [Deployment Scenarios](/help/sites-deploying/recommended-deploys.md#deployment-scenarios) and [Mongo Storage](/help/sites-deploying/storage-elements-in-aem-6.md#mongo-storage).